yuukidach/DeFi-Assessment/README.md

   web      Create a simple local website to view the result.
 ```

+The workflow of the 4 commands should be:

+```shell
+data -> process -> train -> web
+```

 ### Data collection

 `data` command is used to collect data for training and assessment (prediction).
 All of the other three commands are dependent on it.
 Make sure to run this command at beginning.

-The workflow of the 4 commands should be:

-```shell
-data -> process -> train -> web
-```
+To collect data for smart contracts, `docs/platforms.csv` shoud be used.
+This file provides the github repository link for different smart contracts.
+And it also provide intermediary status for corresponding platforms.

 ### Data process